 A port of the Namco arcade original, Deluxe Galaga is a delightfully simple but addictive game.
 Collect power-ups and money when you shoot the enemies who dive bomb towards you, whilst avoiding their bullets.

 The whole thing feels like an authentic Galaga game, which it has to be said on the Amiga, its arcade conversions typically left something to be desired.

 Complete with bonus rounds, excellent sound and graphics, Deluxe Galaga is not just an Amiga public domain classic, but an all-time classic.

 This one definitely sets off the nostalgic feelings!

 XTreme Racing – 1995

-With it’s 3D texture mapped graphics and pretty good frame rate, XTreme racing was a blast with friends where up to 4 players could play at the same time.
-This increased up to 8 players if you utilised a null modem cable for a link up between two Amiga’s.
+With its 3D texture-mapped graphics and pretty good frame rate, XTreme racing was a blast with friends where up to 4 players could play at the same time.
+This increased up to 8 players if you utilised a null modem cable for a link-up between two Amiga systems.